Litecrafty/Launcher/README.md

 # Compile
  - Download Node.js and install it.
- - Run `npm install && npm start` in a Terminal on the project folder.
+ - Run `npm i && npm start` in a Terminal on the project folder.
  - Profit!
 (You should now see our Launcher n.n)